Business & Finance

 Unilever, a consumer goods company, has made sustainability a core part of its business strategy.
 It has set ambitious goals to reduce its environmental footprint, promote sustainable sourcing of raw materials, and encourage responsible consumption through product innovations.
 Unilever’s sustainable practices have contributed to its brand differentiation and market leadership.

-TOMS: One for One Model and Social Entrepreneurship
+TOMS: One-for-One Model and Social Entrepreneurship

 TOMS, a footwear and eyewear company, pioneered the “One for One” model, where it donates a pair of shoes or eyewear to a person in need for every product purchased.
-This social entrepreneurship approach has resonated with consumers and helped address critical social issues, such as poverty and lack of access to basic necessities.
+This social entrepreneurship approach has resonated with consumers and helped address critical social issues, such as poverty and lack of access to necessities.

 Challenges and Criticisms of CSR